-A similar-yet-different option to an ETF is a managed fund – a fund maintained by an investment manager who sells shares and other assets on an investor’s behalf.
+A similar-yet-different option to an ETF is a managed fund – a fund maintained by an investment manager who acts on behalf of a pool of different investors.

 Like an ETF, a managed fund can be a simpler method of investing in a group of assets, with the potential to generate much higher returns than cash-based options.